TakahikoKawasaki/nv-bluetooth/README.md

 ```

 This library contains some utility classes. `GattStatusCode` is an enum
-that represents result codes of GATT API (which are defined in {@code
+that represents result codes of GATT API (which are defined in `gatt_api.h`).
-gatt_api.h}).
-Using the enum, a result code can be converted to a string
+Using the enum, a result code can be converted to a string like below.
-like below.
-Note that Android's `BluetoothGatt` class contains some result
+Note that Android's `BluetoothGatt` class contains some result code
-code constants but many others are not defined.
+constants but many others are not defined.

 ```java
 // onConnectionStateChange() method of BluetoothGattCallback class.